adamvinueza/timezones/README.md

 ./run_tests.bat
 ```
 That command should run the unit tests already written and built into the
 application's `package.json` file.
-You should see output like this:
+You should see output similar to this:
 ```
 Creating timezones_timezones_1 ... done
 Attaching to timezones_timezones_1